brennanbrown/duck-project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and NPM installed in your environement.

 ### Prerequisites
 - #### Node installation on Windows